toliaqat/xenon-wiki/service-implementation-guidelines.md

 ## State Management

 ### Class instance fields
-Avoid instanced fields in the service class implementation.
+Avoid instance fields in the service class implementation.
 A service class should be 100% code (handlers).
 Persisted services, extending **StatefulService** in particular will not function correctly if the code relies on state outside the state PODO.
 Any instance variables will be lost if the service is paused to disk, or if the host restarts.
 In addition, if the service is replicated, any class instance fields will **not** be replicated across nodes.

 ### Nested Collection fields